E-Fumi/InteractiveMultiLayerPerceptron/README.md

 # Interactive Multilayer Perceptron

-This projects runs and visualizes the training of a multilayer perceptron (unsurprisingly, on the MNIST digits dataset).
+This project runs and visualizes the training of a multilayer perceptron (unsurprisingly, on the MNIST digits dataset).
 It is built from scratch using only numpy for all network functions and pygame for the visualization.

 ![alt-text](https://i.im.ge/2021/11/06/otnlJm.gif)